Digital Learning Team

 Phone: (414) 288-1936

-Britney is an instructional designer at Marquette University in the Center for Teaching and Learning.
+Britney is an instructional designer at Marquette University in the Department of Digital Learning.
 Her Master’s degree is in Learning Design and Technologies with an emphasis in online learning.
 She enjoys custom designing creative and meaningful learning activities that align well throughout the course.
 Her Bachelor’s degree is in Nutrition with a wellness emphasis from the University of Minnesota.
 She additionally holds a variety of certificates in business and technology tools.

 Prior to employment at Marquette University, Britney has held a variety of management and organizational leadership roles.
 She recently moved back to the states after living three years in Italy.

 She enjoys playing with her baby girl, Kennedy and spending time at Gopher Games with her husband who is a Captain in the Air Force.

 Phone: (414) 288-4991